 Status quo ante says India, not an inch of land should be lost says China

-New Delhi, Sep 05: While India made it clear that it wants complete disengagement along the Line of Actual Control, China has said that it is not ready to ready to lose even an inch of land.
+New Delhi, Sep 05: While India made it clear that it wants complete disengagement along the Line of Actual Control (LAC), China has said that it is not ready to ready to lose even an inch of land.

 China’s Wolf Warrior policy plays out, but what really is troubling the nation